CiPH3R-88/NFS_MW_BNV_Compiler-Blender_Addon/README.md

 Convert Empty to Cubes
 ```
 Markers become small mesh cubes used by the game.
+Make sure to double the rotation for Exhaust direction.

 ## Step 7 — Generate Materials JSON